-To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate that capital expenditures in 2019 for property, plant, and equipment, net of partner contributions, to be approximately \$9 billion, focused on technology transitions and product enablement.
+To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must continue to invest in manufacturing technologies, facilities and equipment, and R&D. We estimate capital expenditures in 2019 for property, plant, and equipment, net of partner contributions, to be approximately \$9 billion, focused on technology transitions and product enablement.
 The actual amounts for 2019 will vary depending on market conditions.
-As of February 28, 2019, we had commitments of approximately \$1.8 billion for the acquisition of property, plant, and equipment, substantially all of which is expected to be paid within one year.
+As of May 30, 2019, we had commitments of approximately \$3.9 billion for the acquisition of property, plant, and equipment, approximately \$3.0 billion of which is expected to be paid within one year.

 Our Board of Directors has authorized the discretionary repurchase of up to \$10 billion of our outstanding common stock, beginning in our fiscal 2019, which we may purchase on a discretionary basis through open-market purchases, block trades, privately-negotiated transactions, derivative transactions, and/or pursuant to Rule 10b5-1 trading plans, subject to market conditions and our ongoing determination of the best use of available cash.
 The repurchase authorization does not obligate us to acquire any common stock.
-In the second quarter and first six months of 2019, we repurchased 21 million and 63 million shares of our common stock, respectively, for \$702 million and \$2.51 billion, respectively, under an accelerated share repurchase agreement, a Rule 10b5-1 plan, and through open market repurchases.
+In the third quarter and first nine months of 2019, we repurchased 4 million and 67 million shares of our common stock, respectively, for \$157 million and \$2.66 billion, respectively, under an accelerated share repurchase agreement, Rule 10b5-1 plans, and through open market repurchases.

-On January 14, 2019, we exercised our option to acquire Intel's interest in IMFT.
-As a result, Intel can elect to set the closing date of the transaction to be any time between approximately six months to one year from the date we exercised our call option.
-At the time of closing, we expect to pay Intel approximately \$1.5 billion in cash for Intel's interest in IMFT and IMFT Member Debt.
-As of February 28, 2019, current debt included \$1 billion of IMFT Member Debt.
+In January 2019, we exercised our option to acquire Intel's interest in IMFT and, in the third quarter of 2019, Intel set the closing date of the transaction to occur on October 31, 2019.
+At closing, we expect to pay Intel approximately \$1.4 billion in cash for Intel's noncontrolling interest in IMFT and IMFT Member Debt.
+As of May 30, 2019, current debt included \$858 million of IMFT Member Debt.

-Cash and marketable investments totaled \$9.15 billion and \$7.28 billion as of February 28, 2019 and August 30, 2018, respectively.
+Cash and marketable investments totaled \$7.86 billion and \$7.28 billion as of May 30, 2019 and August 30, 2018, respectively.
 Our investments consist primarily of money market funds and liquid, investment-grade, fixed-income securities, diversified among industries and individual issuers.
 To mitigate credit risk, we invest through high-credit-quality financial institutions and by policy generally limit the concentration of credit exposure by restricting the amount of investments with any single obligor.